| THE

 Soviet Union itself.
 Magazine articles on the parody paper

-I acquired a copy of the French magazine ACTUEL (the
+in 1983 I acquired a copy of the French magazine Actuel

-began falling on Afghanistan and American troops occupied
+on Afghanistan and American troops invaded and occupied

 long forgotten storage box.
 Pulling out that ragged magazine